kyovchev/react-interactive-menu/README.md

 The application implements cart functionality with the use of Redux Toolkit which is used for store setup, creating reducers and immutable update logic.
 Redux also reduces the written code by giving the unique option to write "mutative" immutable update logic.

 Framer Motion is used as an animation library.
 It is a production-ready library for React.
-One of its advantages over the reguular CSS animation is the ability to easily set animation on the element disappearance.
+One of its advantages over the regular CSS animation is the ability to easily set animation on the element disappearance.

 For styling of the React components, the CSS Modules build process is used.